Alexwcjung/Mini_project/README.md

 - vocabulary list display

 ## 7. Difficulties or Limitations
-One limitation is that the app currently does not track long-term learning progress for individual students Another limitation is that the app cannot save or sync user learning data across different devices.
+One limitation is that the app currently does not track long-term learning progress for individual students.
+Another limitation is that the app cannot save or sync user learning data across different devices.

 ## 8. Further Improvement